 Futureproof is an initiative helping local firms build capability and knowledge in low carbon retrofit, connecting them with homeowners who are ready to do the work, and offering homeowners and builders tailored support and guidance throughout the process to successful completion.

 Working closely with some of our members we have developed practical, straightforward sustainable building training to be delivered “By Builders for Builders”.
 The training will:

 - Support firms with adapting to new codes of conduct and practice

-- Demonstrate key retrofit installation details
+- Demonstrate key retrofit installation approaches

-- Develop understanding of building physics
+- Develop understanding of how building’s breathe

 - Raise standards in the retrofit sector

-- Build consumer confidence.
+- Build consumer confidence

 A series of half day sessions will be supported by a range of other events including site visits and networking events.

 - Jan 14th, two hours- Site Visit for Builders - Live Solid Wall Insulation installation -